 X-plore's Tree Interface — What Makes it Unique

 X-plore's dual-tree layout shows two directory trees side by side.
-Both panels stay fully navigable at all times \u2014 you can expand sub-folders in one tree while browsing another in the second panel.
-This is different from most dual-pane file managers that show two flat lists.
+Both panels stay fully navigable at all times — you can expand sub-folders in one tree while browsing another in the second panel.
+This is fundamentally different from flat dual-pane managers (like Solid Explorer) that show two flat lists:

 Both Have Android TV — What's Different